mui/toolpad/docs/data/toolpad/concepts/connecting-to-data.md

 - ### Request headers

   You can define extra headers to be sent along with the request in this tab.
-You can also bind request headers to environment variables:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/connecting-to-data/query-4.png", "alt": "Add request header", "caption": "Adding a request header", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/connecting-to-data/http-query-headers.png", "alt": "Add request header", "caption": "Adding a request header", "indent": 1 }}

 - ### Response